teemutammela/contentful-cloudflare-webhook-purge/README.md

 ## Disclaimer

-This guide comes with ABSOLUTELY NO WARRANTY.
+This guide comes with **absolutely no warranty**.
 The author assumes no responsibility of data loss or any other unintended side-effect.
 This guide is based on [Cloudflare API V4](https://api.cloudflare.com/) and as such is subject to change.

 ## Prequisites